minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 The block seems to add a barrier between me and the websites, but it is just a technical hassel rather than a comfort for the uneasy mind.
-With an old Chinese idiom "堵不如疏", *Better to channel than to block*, I decide to disable the block, but try to track and record my own surfing hours, which I will use to reflect my behavior and thoughts.
+With an old Chinese idiom "堵不如疏", *Better to channel than to block*, I decide to disable the block, but try to track and record my own surfing hours, which I will use to reflect on my behavior and thoughts.

 Fortunately, I noticed the `Statistics` tab of LeechBlock.
 For each rule set, it shows the time that you have spent on the websites that match the wildcards,